| Barry MacDonnell's

 with Tools, Bookmark and enabling the option "Go to QuickMark on open"

-will not work when saving a template that has a
+will work when saving an ordinary document but will not work when saving a template that has a

 QuickMark embedded in it.
 This small problem seems to be present since